tom-doerr/camel_agent_experimentation/README.md

 # CAMEL Agent Python Package

 ### Overview
-A properly packaged Python implementation of CAMEL agent with tool usage capabilities.
+A properly packaged Python implementation of the CAMEL agent with tool usage capabilities.

 ## Features